Ebenezer-ebu/Warehouse-Backend/README.md

 # Getting Started
+## I am a Fullstack Developer, but major in Nodejs for the backend

 This is the backend part of the task.

 1. What informed your choice of technologies for this task?